AutoAE

 If you're still unsure which to test first, the cleanest filter is what you're trying to remove from your HeyGen experience:

-If the problem is the format ("HeyGen feels too corporate for my social channel") → Agent Opus or Pollo Agent.
-Both are built for the short-form publishing loop.
+• If the problem is the format ("HeyGen feels too corporate for my social channel") → Agent Opus for end-to-end social posts; Krea AI if you want multi-model flexibility for richer creative.

 The mistake to avoid: signing up for an avatar tool when the real complaint was "I don't want avatars."
 If your shortlist looks identical to HeyGen's category, you'll end up with the same complaint two months later.
 Pick the alternative that changes the primitive, not the alternative that swaps the avatar library.